souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 ```
 expresses the rule that a person lives in a building if they are the owner, or a housemate of the owner.
 Thus the conditions `person=owner` and `Housemate(owner, person)` are joined by `;` to indicate that either must hold.

-# Identifier Naming Rules
-Soufflé Identifiers follow the C++ naming convention, except that a question mark may appear anywhere.
-- The identifier can only be composed of letters (lower or upper case), numbers, or the question mark and underscore characters.
-That means the name cannot contain whitespace, or any symbols other than underscores or question marks.
-- The identifier must begin with a letter (lower or upper case), an underscore, or a question mark.
-It can not start with a number.

 {% include links.html %}